Shows and Presentations

 Rovers are essential to NASA’s exploration of Mars.
 As part of this astronaut challenge, participants will be given a special mission to collect a rock sample and return to base.
 To make it even more exciting, they will be racing against another astronaut trainee to see who will be able to complete the mission first.
 Take an off-world joy ride in a race across the Martian surface.
-Blast through craters, bank through other worldly turns and cheer on your favorite team – all while learning about tele-robotics!
+Blast through craters and bank through other worldly turns.

 9 a.m.-5 p.m.
 Astronaut Gallery

-Experience the sensation of microgravity while performing a simulated Extra-Vehicular Activity (EVA) space-walk using gravity chairs.
+Experience the sensation of microgravity while performing a simulated Extra-Vehicular Activity (EVA), or spacewalk, using gravity chairs.
 Students will face mental and physical agility challenges while wearing bulky gloves as they attempt to assemble a space tool using only audible directions received from “Mission Control.”
 Just like real astronauts, participants must be prepared for the unexpected if they hope to complete the assigned tasks.

 Interstellar Scavenger Hunt

 Participants will be divided into teams of four to five members as they explore Space Center Houston in a fun and active scavenger hunt.
-They will answer space history trivia, do fun activities and even take selfies.
+They will answer space-history trivia, do fun activities and even take selfies.
 Each item is worth a certain number of points, the team with the most points wins.
-Once smartphone per team is used for the official scoring.
+One smartphone per team is used for the official scoring.
 A mobile device can be checked out for any team that doesn’t have one.

 Students will use their creativity to design a unique 3D tool that can be assembled or available in a timely manner for a space mission.
 The tool can assist with space gardening, medicine, communications and more.

-Registration Required: limited to first 12 students ages 12 and older
+Registration required: limited to first 15 students ages 12 and older

 Mobile App Design